 The site-specific geologic conditions for the site are best represented in Ginter's March 10, 2022 report entitled Summary and Compilation of all Geotechnical Reports, Analyses and Data for the Rio Santiago Development Site.
-A copy of Ginter's March 10, 2022 report is presented in Appendix D.
+A copy of Ginter's March 10, 2022 report is presented in Appendix E. In addition, Table 1 in Section 3.5 of this workplan summarizes the site-specific geology of the areas investigated onsite.